openafsfoundation/openafsfoundation.org/about/index.md

 ## About The Foundation ##

 The OpenAFS Foundation, Inc., was incorporated in the Commonwealth of Pennsylvania on May 20, 2013, as a non-profit organization.
-It is presently seeking national non-profit status with the IRS.
+The Foundation has also obtained national 501C3 non-profit status with the Internal Revenue Service.

 ### What We Do ###